manpagez: man pages & more

 NCURSES_NO_PADDING

-Most of the terminal descriptions in the terminfo database are written
+Most terminal type descriptions in the terminfo database detail

-Terminal emulators can duplicate all of the important aspects of a
+programs can duplicate all of the important features of a hardware

-is interfaced into a terminal concentrator (which does flow control), it
+hardware terminal is interfaced into a terminal concentrator (which

-times embedded.
-You may wish to use these descriptions, but not want to
+in capabilities.
+You may wish to use these terminal descriptions

 NCURSES_NO_SETBUF

-both of ncurses and certain applications, this feature was made optional.
+ncurses and of certain applications, this feature was made optional.

-Setting the NCURSES_NO_SETBUF variable disabled output buffering, leaving
+Setting this variable disabled output buffering, leaving the output

-other signals more robust.
-One drawback is that certain nonconventional
+robust.
+A drawback is that certain unconventional programs mixed

-work.
-This is no longer possible since ncurses is not using the buffered
+expected.
+This is no longer the case; ncurses does not write to the

 NCURSES_NO_UTF8_ACS

-VT100 line-drawing (and the corresponding alternate character set
+corresponding alternate character set terminfo capabilities) are known

-Specifically, when running in a UTF-8 locale, the Linux console emulator
+compatibility.
+Specifically, when running in a UTF-8 locale, the Linux

-As an alternative to the environment variable, ncurses checks for an
+As an alternative to use of this variable, ncurses checks for an

 # linux console, if patched to provide working